dudeperf3ct/dudeperf3ct.github.io/_posts/2018-11-20-Power-of-Transfer-Learning.md

 - Firstly, we recapped what a CNN is and how a CNN is trained.
 - Next, we introduce what is transfer learning which led us to thinking about what a CNN learns.
 - We looked at what the different layers in CNN learns and how we can leverage the same learning by transfer that knowledge to similar tasks.
 - We looked at different ways to perform transfer learning and how transferring the knowledge helps faster learning.
-Primarily the two types of transferring learning include, first convnet as feature extractor where a pretrained model (models trained on Imagenet or any bigger dataset) is taken as base model and the last layer in case of Imagenet contains FC layer of 1000 units(neurons) for classifying input image in 1000 categories is cut off(removed) and replaced with our desired number of units(neurons or number of classes) and while training all the layers are frozen except the last layer inserted, and whole model is trained for our new dataset with desired number of classes.
+Primarily the two types of transferring learning include, first convnet as feature extractor where a pretrained model (models trained on Imagenet or any bigger datasets) is taken as base model and the last layer in case of Imagenet contains FC layer of 1000 units(neurons) for classifying input image in 1000 categories is cut off(removed) and replaced with our desired number of units(neurons or number of classes) and while training all the layers are frozen except the last layer inserted, and whole model is trained for our new dataset with desired number of classes.
 And second include, finetuning where we take above architecture and unfreeze some of layers in above frozen layers in pretrained model and retrain the model with same dataset to get new improved performance(better than previous feature extractor).
 - We looked into different ways to fine-tune a pretrained model and when to fine-tune depending on type of dataset.
-- We concluded that transfer learning saves a lot of time and energy(electricity unless you got Googlion planet to cover your bills) and is one of the best techniques out there to provide state of the art image classification.
+- We concluded that transfer learning saves a lot of time and energy(electricity unless you are on Googlion planet, to cover your bills) and is one of the best techniques out there to provide state of the art image classification.

 ---